 Cassadaga is a tiny village located in the state of New York.
 With a population of 563 people and just one neighborhood, Cassadaga is the 857th largest community in New York.
-Much of the housing stock in Cassadaga was built prior to World War II, making it one of the older and more historic villages in the country.
+Cassadaga has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Cassadaga is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Cassadaga is a village of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Cassadaga who work in sales jobs (15.09%), teaching (12.50%), and food service (10.34%).